High-Functioning Anxiety Explained: Signs, Risks, and What Actually Helps

 Internally, you might also struggle with things like a fear of failure, insomnia, overthinking and overanalyzing everything, and the need to please everyone.

 People with high-functioning anxiety aren’t just “people pleasers” who want to be liked.
 They genuinely care about what people think of them and tend to seek approval.
 That often comes at their own expense, and it’s typically what causes issues like insomnia, fatigue, or even nervous habits to form.
+Try a quick check: if you meet the deadline but feel dread the next morning, your system may be running on stress, not satisfaction.

 Who Is at Risk?